- Purchase the complete Expat Arrivals USA Guide (PDF)

 Mansions (large, extravagant, expensive houses)

-All these forms of housing are widespread throughout the USA, with apartments being the most popular to rent for expats, and single-family homes being the most commonly purchased.
+All these forms of housing are widespread throughout the US, with apartments being the most popular to rent for expats, and single-family homes being the most commonly purchased.

 Finding accommodation in the USA

-Finding a place to rent in the USA is a relatively easy process.
-Expats should begin by doing some research into the city that they are relocating to in order to get some perspectives on neighbourhoods that best align with their priorities.
-From there, there are several possible avenues from which to start searching for rentals.
+Finding a place to rent in the US is a relatively straightforward process.
+Expats should begin by doing some research of the city that they are relocating to in order to get some perspectives on neighbourhoods that best align with their priorities.

 There are a plethora of internet sites that carry both short- and long-term rental listings.
 It's free to browse these sites.
 There is also no need to register or share personal information.
 Any web portals that demand information or payment in order to search listings should be approached with caution or avoided entirely.

-Real estate agents can also assist new arrivals in finding a rental property.
-However, in the USA, realtors typically specialise in helping people buy homes rather than rent them.
+Real-estate agents can also assist new arrivals in finding a rental property.
+However, in the US, realtors typically specialise in helping people buy homes rather than rent them.